NastyJack/shoppingCartSystem/Readme.md

 ## Summary

+The flow of API requests begins from nodeAPILayer, which then performs another API request to javaBackend for cart operations.
 Modules and their features are explained below :

 ### javaBackend